 Interactivity is a great technique to create interesting, engaging content experiences.
-E-books have plenty of valuable info that might benefit from the interactive treatment.
-(Heck, you can even make your e-book design interactive.)
-Say your e-book is about small business tax forms; you could make a quick interactive tool that guides readers through filling out the forms.
+Ebooks have plenty of valuable info that might benefit from the interactive treatment.
+Say your ebook is about small business tax forms; you could make a quick interactive tool that guides readers through filling out the forms.
 (See the interactive we created for Intuit that does just that.)

 4) Blog posts

 Sometimes people will take a collection of blog posts and turn it into an ebook, but reverse-engineering is a great way to tease the ebook and bring in different audiences.
 You might turn a whole chapter into a meaty blog post, spin a sidebar into an interesting article, or expand on topics not comprehensively covered in the ebook, then kick readers to the ebook to find out more.
 It’s a great way to maximize your reach.
 (Learn more about a divisible content strategy to get ideas to do this.)